|

 becomes opaque.
 Optional: add the sliced red chillies.
 Add the bacon

-pieces and mix well together.
+sausages.
 Cook over low heat for a further 5

 minutes or until bacon pieces are cooked.